Reza-2026/US-Dairy-Byproduct-Allocation-Factors/markdown_files/Safflower_Processing_Methodology.md

 - **Safflower oil:** The primary high-value product (food, industrial, nutraceutical).
 - **Safflower meal (non-dehulled):** The primary high-volume co-product (ruminant animal feed, low-protein roughage).

 > **Why no separate hulls line:** Unlike sunflower (where dehulling is standard and produces a distinct hulls co-product), safflower is typically crushed WITHOUT dehulling.
 The thick hulls (30–50% of seed weight) remain with the meal, and the meal yield of 0.605 t/t reflects this non-dehulled configuration.
 If a specific crushing facility does dehull safflower, a hulls line would need to be added, meal yield would drop to ~0.40–0.45 t/t, meal protein would rise to ~35–42%, and meal price would increase accordingly.
-See Section 9.3.1 for the dehulled configuration comparison.

 ### 3.2 Process Flow